Song Young-gil: Political career

 He ran in the 1999 by-election to help people in need but lost because the general public was disenchanted by politics at the time.
 Shortly afterwards, Song began his career as a National Assemblyman in 2000.

 Human rights activities

 Based on his experience as a lawyer, Song applied to work for the Legislation & Judiciary Committee to take care of bills that are closely related to the people's livelihood and human rights.
 Song led a National assembly delegation which attended a Human Rights and Parliamentary Conference for the five Northeast Asian nations which was held in Mongolia.
 At the conference, he made a speech about the human rights situation in Korea and proposed legislation on anti-humanitarian crimes.
 As a member of the Legislation & Judiciary Committee of the National Assembly, Song played a crucial role in creating a law on the National Human Rights Commission.
-Song also assumed the role of Chairman of the Democratic Party's Commission on the Yong-san Tragedy to negotiate with the government and Seoul City over much delayed compensation and funeral issues.
+Song also assumed the role of Chairman of the Democratic Party's Commission on the Yong-san Tragedy to negotiate with the government and Seoul over much delayed compensation and funeral issues.